jbuskas/code-portfolio/README.md

 # Code Portfolio of Jennifer Buskas

-Featuring assignments and personal rojects.
+Featuring assignments and personal projects.